sebamarynissen/nw-require/README.md

 });
 ```

 etc. This is done by adding a check for whether the environment is node-webkit.
 If so, for every module it is checked whether it exists as node.js module.
 If so, the module is loaded.
-If not, require.js will try to load the module as simple <script> tag.
+If not, require.js will try to load the module as a simple &lt;script&gt; tag.
 Allmost all of the changes are done within the function req.load.

 ```javascript